 The numbers may change over time – more recently published articles have had a shorter period of exposure.
 The list shows that articles explaining law and procedure have had ‘legs’ – website visitors have viewed them in the months after their publication because they add to the information about family, civil and criminal Provincial Court matters available on the site.

 Where will the Court go with eNews from here?
 We’ll continue to post articles on the website on Tuesdays, but not necessarily every Tuesday.
 A somewhat more relaxed publication schedule will allow more time for the Court’s other communications activities. eNews will be published at least bi-weekly, and in intervening weeks as well when “breaking news” demands it.

 We’ll continue the mix of information about what to expect in court, help for people going to court, surprising aspects of judges’ lives, and initiatives attempting to improve the justice system and make it more accessible.

-We’d welcome suggestions from readers about topics or questions that interest them – send your suggestions to email@example.com or tweet them to @BCProvCourt.
+We’d welcome suggestions from readers about topics or questions that interest them – send your suggestions by fax to (604) 660-1108 or tweet them to @BCProvCourt.
 We’ll try to produce articles on popular subjects, but can’t deal with specific legal issues.

 And if you haven’t subscribed yet, you can do it here – and push us over the 500 mark!